Healthy Homes Assessment Pipitea

 Draught Stopping Pipitea

-If you can feel external air coming in or a clear draught out of a hole or gap that is, it’s likely a crack or an opening that requirements sealing in any way.
-Cracks or gaps with large gaps must be permanently stopped.
-Any gaps greater than 3mm that allow air in or out into the house need sealing.
-In the case of an open fireplace isn’t being used, it may cause draughts and must be sealed off.
-Property managers and landlords are responsible for ensuring that such draughts are squelched whenever possible.
+If you can feel external air entering or an unobstructed draught coming from a hole or gap and you are able to feel it, it is likely to be a gap or hole that needs sealing in any way.
+Large gaps and cracks should be sealed permanently.
+Cracks that are greater than 3mm and let air into or out within the house need sealing.
+For example, if the open fireplace isn’t in use it may cause draughts and should be sealed from.
+Landlords and property managers are responsible for ensuring that such draughts are squelched whenever possible.

 draught stopping building inspections